stewartsmith/drizzle/docs/replication/appliers/slave/administration.rst

 Slave Lag
 =========

 Slaves intentionally lag masters by at least :ref:`applier-thread-sleep <slave_cfg_common_options>` or :ref:`io-thread-sleep <slave_cfg_common_options>` seconds.
 Since :ref:`replication_events` are transactions, *slave lag is the number of committed transactions behind a master*.
-To determine a slave's lag, first query the 's last committed transaction ID on the master:
+To determine a slave's lag, first query the last committed transaction ID on the master:

 .. code-block:: mysql